Bruce Cameron (guitarist)

-Billy Cox (Band of Gypsys, Gypsy Sun and Rainbows).
+Bruce Cameron (1955 – October 16, 1999) was an American guitarist who released an album entitled Midnight Daydream in 1999.
+The record is notable due to the involvement of several Jimi Hendrix alumni players; bassist Jack Bruce; and two former members of Alice Cooper, including the songwriter of most of Alice Cooper's biggest hits, Michael Bruce.

-The entire album was recorded and engineered by Derrick Acker of Quetzal Recording and Bruce Cameron at his own home studio in North Carolina.
-The album was self-funded and promoted based on the quality of the website, advertisements and production quality.
+Midnight Daydream was recorded and engineered by Derrick Acker of Quetzal Recording and Bruce Cameron at his own home studio in North Carolina.
+The album was self-funded and self-promoted.
 Funds were available due to Cameron's family wealth, allowing him to bring together talent and production for his dream project.
+The album was released by Brain Cell Records.

-A press conference concerning the release was held at the Hilton Hotel in Wilmington, North Carolina, on September 15, 1999.
+A press conference concerning Midnight Daydream was held at the Hilton Hotel in Wilmington, North Carolina, on September 15, 1999.
 Those present included Buddy Miles, Billy Cox, Cameron, and Cameron collaborator Billy James.
 Publicity material touted the group of musicians as a reunion of the Hendrix band, the Band of Gypsys, on the then Cameron-run website.
-Full page advertisements promoting the album had been run in a nationally distributed guitar magazine.

-Within a month of the press conference, Cameron committed suicide, ending a short high-profile career of recording.
-The album has been under-represented to the public by its artists, who have tended not to list them in any public forums (with a couple of exceptions).
-The record is notable due to the involvement of so many Jimi Hendrix alumni players along with bassist Jack Bruce, and two of the five founding members of Alice Cooper, including the songwriter of most of Alice Cooper's biggest hits Michael Bruce.
+Within a month of the press conference, Cameron committed suicide.